WillACosta/flutter_ui_tests/README.md

 ### About

-Unit UI tests are extremely important to guarantee the high quality of our interfaces for providing a better user experience throughout the application.
-For achieving that we can simply use the following approaches:
+UI tests are extremely important to guarantee the high quality of our interfaces for providing a better user experience throughout the application.
+For achieving this we can simply use the following approaches:

-- Golden Tests using `golden_toolkit`
+- UI Regression tests with Golden testing using `golden_toolkit`
 - Widget tests using `Finder` API provided by Flutter framework
 - Integration tests using `integration_tests` also called E2E testing

 ### Execute Tests

-Execute all tests
+Execute widget and golden tests

 ```bash
 flutter test